boniface/quick.io/docs/overview/client-architecture.rst

 one                   Subscribe to the event, receive one event, and unsubscribe

-off(null)             Unsubscribe from an event on the server
+off(null)             Unsubscribe from an event on the server, removing all callbacks.

 off(cb)               Remove a single callback from a subscription, calling unsubscribe on the server if there are no more callbacks.